 Figure 2.12 shows the range of applications for magnetic field sensors in terms of the useful magnetic field.
-GMR/TMR can be used from the pT to close to kT range while AMR can be used from nT to mT range.
+From Figure 2.12 we can note that GMR/TMR can be used from the pT to close to kT range while AMR can be used from nT to mT range.